Iceland Gay Travel

 After the sun sets, join the locals at the open-air hot baths at Sundhöll Reykjavíkur.
 This place is calm and relaxing, perfect for an evening alone or with friends.

-Gay guys looking for a sauna in Reykjavik will have a good chance at making some friends at Sundhöll Reykjavíkur.
+Gay guys looking for a sauna in Reykjavik will have a good chance at making some friends at Sundhöll Reykjavíkur thermal baths.
 Keep in mind though, this is a co-ed sauna meant for relaxing and socializing.